Wilmar-Smit/COS214-testing-framework/README.md

 # COS214-testing-framework
-The documentation and useage of the testing framework functions used in COS214 As this is a template there is a lot of power but we must make use of a bunch of overloading like ==
+The documentation and usage of the testing framework functions used in COS214 As this is a template there is a lot of power but we must make use of a bunch of overloading like ==

 ## makefile